wellgrisa/react-css-variables-themed/packages/scss/README.md

 To achieve that, this lib is split in two packages:

-- `@tame-your-theme/scss` - scss helper functions to create css variable colors
+- `@tame-your-theme/scss` - scss helper functions to create themed css variable colors, themed color harmonies
-- `@tame-your-theme/css-style-declaration` - css style declarations function helpers
+- `@tame-your-theme/css-style-declaration` - native css style declarations api helper to change theme in run time

 ## Installation